SethThavareakHour/Angular-Personal-Dashboard/README.md

 ## Project Overview

 This project is an Angular-based personal dashboard application.
-It is designed to provide users with a customizable and interactive interface to manage their personal tasks, events, and other relevant information.
+It is designed to provide users with a customizable and interactive interface to manage their personal Todos, Bookmarks, and Notes.

 ## Features

-- Customizable widgets
+- Bookmarks Feature
-- Task management
+- Todo List
-- Event calendar
+- Note List
-- Responsive design
+- Backgroud Changes

 ## Technologies Used